heewa/bento/README.md

 * `env`: A map of environment variable names to values.
 * `auto-start`: If true, this service will be automatically started by bento when it first runs.
 * `restart-on-exit`: If true, bento will attempt to restart the service if it exits.
 However, `bento stop` will cause the service to stop until explicitly started again.

+## Building

+To build it, you need to have a Go environment set up, then `go get -v github.com/heewa/bento`, update with `go get -u -v github.com/heewa/bento`.
+If just running `bento` doesn’t work after that, you might need to set add `$GOPATH/bin` to your `$PATH` env var.

+If you also installed bento with Homebrew, you'll already have man pages & bash completion.
+Otherwise, you can generate a man page with `bento --help-man`, and bash completion with `bento --completion-script-bash`.